Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Results and Insights

-\myparagraph{BART contributes to robust QA models} We found that even with very noisy training data from distant supervision, BART-generated reformulations perform better than the original generations (Row 1 vs. Row 10).
-These rules (details in supplementary PDF) were used to generate the fine-tuning data for BART, but could also be used on questions directly to generate the reformulations as per our taxonomy.
-The noise in the BART reformulations thus contributes to more robust ConvQA models.
-Table~\ref{tab:bart-reformulations} shows representative examples for BART-generated reformulations along with the expected reformulation categories.

 \myparagraph{Question rewriting is not enough} As discussed in Sec.~\ref{sec:intro}, reformulating a conversational question into a more complete form at \textit{answering time} is a prevalent approach in ConvQA.
 As such, comparison with such rewriting or completion approaches is out of scope, as we focus on more robust \textit{training}.
 Nevertheless, we explore the natural possibility of using completed forms of questions during training, as opposed to a set of noisy reformulations.
 The \convmix benchmark~\cite{christmann2022conversational} contains intent-explicit questions by the original crowdworkers who generated the conversations, and can thus be treated as gold standard completions.
-We found that this falls short of our proposed version (Row 1 vs. Row 11), as does model-generated question rewriting using T5~\cite{lin2021multi} (Row 1 vs. Row 12).
-Interestingly, corroborating findings with BART, noisy rewrites with T5 outperform human completions.
-Note that completion or rewriting entails \textit{one} longer version of the question (hence $\simeq 15$k data points): we find that generating a \textit{small set} of potentially incomplete variants improves performance.
+We found that this falls short of our proposed method (Row 1 vs. Row 10), as does question rewriting using T5~\cite{lin2021multi} (Row 1 vs. Row 11).
+Interestingly, corroborating findings from the BART experiments, noisy rewrites with T5 outperform human completions.
+Note that completion or rewriting entails \textit{one} longer version of the question (hence $\simeq 15$k data points): we find that generating a \textit{small set} of potentially incomplete variants with \reign improves performance.

 \myparagraph{Intrinsic rewards also work well} Our DQN uses differences in reciprocal ranks, computed from gold answers in benchmarks, as \textit{extrinsic} rewards.
 A natural question is what happens in cases where such relevance assessments are not available.
-We thus explored an alternative of an \textit{intrinsic} reward~\cite{liu2022rainier,chen2022reinforced} computed as the \textit{difference} in the ConvQA \textit{model's probabilities} of its top-1 answer for the reformulation and the original question~\cite{liu2022rainier,chen2022reinforced}.
-This resulted in comparable performance on the \convmix dev set ($0.270$ P@1 for extrinsic vs. $0.269$ for intrinsic; $0.311$ MRR for both).
+We thus explored an alternative of an \textit{intrinsic} reward~\cite{liu2022rainier,chen2022reinforced} computed as the \textit{difference} in the ConvQA \textit{model's probabilities} of its top-1 answer for the reformulation and the original question~\cite{liu2022rainier,chen2022reinforced} (this is analogous to blind relevance feedback).
+On a positive note, this resulted in comparable performance on the \convmix dev set ($0.270$ P@1 for extrinsic vs. $0.269$ for intrinsic; $0.311$ MRR for both).

 \myparagraph{Manual error analysis} The authors analyzed $10$ reformulations from each category for both BART reformulations and the original fine-tuning data ($15 \times 10 \times 2 = 300$ in all), to look for potential issues.
 There were only minor problems detected for both scenarios.
 The concerns with BART were as follows: unintelligible intent (4 cases), hallucinations (5), wrong category applied (13), information removed unintentionally (15), transformation possible but not made (13), unsuitable entity or type added (4), and information already in the question was added again (5).
 The concerns with the initial noisy data can sometimes be traced back to incorrect processing of the benchmarks (Sec.~\ref{subsec:rg-train}), like wrong predicate (4 cases) and addition of information already present due to incorrect markup (4).
 Other errors include: intent changed (6), unsuitable types inserted (7 cases), and changes possible but not made (2).